-To analyze the relationship between teachers' beliefs about social disadvantage and student achievement I estimate three-level random-intercept models,7 also known as hierarchical linear modeling.
-I use HLM in order to correct for student and teacher clustering within schools (which violates assumptions about the independence of observations), and to weight the data at all three levels to adjust for HSLS:09's complex survey sampling design.8 where X represents a vector of student-level controls and π_1 is a vector of coefficients.
-The outcome Math{ijk} represents students' predicted achievement.
-Then, at the teacher level I estimate:
+To analyze the relationship between teachers' beliefs about social disadvantage and student achievement I estimate three-level random-intercept models, also known as hierarchical linear modeling.
+I use HLM in order to correct for student and teacher clustering within schools and to weight the data at all three levels to adjust for HSLS:09's complex survey sampling design.